hnt-series00/whatweet/README.md

 # How to install whatweet

-whattweew is available in public and can be installed by the following PyPI packaging command:
+whatweet is available in public and can be installed by the following PyPI packaging command:
 ```
 pip install whatweet
 ```